janetjoywilson/janetjoywilson.github.io/_posts/2021-06-24-grey-to-green.md

 I took inspiration from a song called BIG YELLOW TAXI, it was written, composed, and originally recorded by Canadian singer-songwriter Joni Mitchell in 1970, and released on her album Ladies of the Canyon.

-Joni Mitchell received her inspiration for “Big Yellow Taxi” on a trip to Hawaii.
+Joni Mitchell got her inspiration for “Big Yellow Taxi” on a trip to Hawaii.
 She was looking out of her hotel window at the magnificent Pacific scenery and then shifted her gaze downward to find a parking lot.
 The natural beauty of Hawaii had been rudely interrupted by a slab of pavement.

 she wrote: